itonyeig/integrate-app-with-paystack/README.md

 You need create a .env file.

-Add your paystack api url, api key and set port for app to work.
+Set your paystack api url, api key and set port in .env file

 Look at config.js to see variables used in .env file